Faster-than-real-time and high-resolution simulation of fluid flow in engineering applications: indoor climate as a pilot

 The researchers in the team represent the KTH of Architecture and the Built Environment, Department of Civil and Architectural Engineering and KTH School of Engineering Sciences, Department of Engineering Mechanics.

-Assistant Professor at KTH, PI of C3.ai DTI project: AI-based prediction of urban climate and its impact on built environments at C3.ai DTI, Co-PI of project Faster-than-real-time and high-resolution simulation of fluid flow in engineering applications: indoor climate as a pilot, Digital Futures Faculty+46 8 790 86 71
+Assistant Professor at KTH, Former PI of project: AI-based prediction of urban climate and its impact on built environments at C3.ai DTI, Co-PI of project Faster-than-real-time and high-resolution simulation of fluid flow in engineering applications: indoor climate as a pilot, Digital Futures Faculty+46 8 790 86 71

 Associate Professor at KTH, PI of project An AI-based framework for harmonizing climate policies and projects with the SDGs, Co-PI of project Faster-than-real-time and high-resolution simulation of fluid flow in engineering applications: indoor climate as a pilot, Digital Futures Faculty+46 8 790 71 52